-In the first part of this seminar, Richard Lawrence gave a historical overview of how copy-editing, typesetting, proofreading and project management evolved into distinct functions, and how these tasks shifted between printer, publisher, typesetter and freelances.
+In the first part of this seminar, Richard Lawrence gave a historical overview of how copy-editing, typesetting, proofreading and project management evolved into distinct functions, and how these tasks shifted between printer, publisher, typesetter and freelancers.

 He observed that typesetters are increasingly being expected to handle all facets of production.
-In response, some typesetting companies have created their own editorial teams, while others place work with freelances.
+In response, some typesetting companies have created their own editorial teams, while others place work with freelancers.
 The pressure to cut costs and reduce production times, as well as the ease with which electronic files can be transferred, have also led to more and more work moving overseas.

 Richard's own experience reflects the trends he described: after spending more than two decades working in publishing houses, he is now a project manager with a Hong Kong-based typesetter.